wizzomafizzo/mrext/docs/lastplayed.md

 LastPlayed is a simple service for automatically generating a shortcut in the MiSTer menu pointing to your most recently played game.

+*Just want to see your recently played games in the menu?
+MiSTer has a great feature for that already.
+Enable the `recents` option in your `MiSTer.ini` file, and press the Select button on your controller while in the menu.*

 [![Download LastPlayed](images/download.png "Download LastPlayed")](https://github.com/wizzomafizzo/mrext/raw/main/releases/lastplayed/lastplayed.sh)

 ## Install